Restless (2000 film): Plot

-The film is about Ari (Mikko Nousiainen), a 27-year-old ambulance doctor with a terminally ill mother.
+The film is about Ari, a 27-year-old ambulance doctor with a terminally ill mother.
 One-night stands are his main pastime.
 He does not want to meet any of the girls again because he is certain that commitment equals pain.
 But one day Ari realises that he cannot feel anything at all.
-Then he meets a woman named Tiina (Laura Malmivaara) on the beach.
+Then he meets a woman named Tiina on the beach.
 That same day they have sex in Ari's apartment and Tiina enters her phone number into Ari's in order to exchange contact details.
 At first Ari ignores Tiina's attempts to phone him to the amusement of his married colleague, Roope.
 Ari subsequently relents and they start dating each other reaching the point where Tiina, falling in love, begins to look for commitment.
 However, on Ari's birthday when Tiina brings him a cake to his apartment she arrives as another woman is leaving.
 Nonetheless she decides to maintain the relationship with him though expressing her desire for exclusivity.

 Ari is later introduced to Tiina's friends who include two other couples, Ilona an archaeologist who is dating Stig and Hanna-Riikka a priest who is dating and living with Riku.
 This introduction takes place as the five pre-existing companions sail to an island to celebrate the Mid-Summer Festival.
 During this holiday the six have a conversation in which Hanna-Riikka states that man is nothing without belief to which Ari immediately responds: "Then that must mean I am an ape".
 The others laugh and Hanna-Riikka walks out.
 Ilona shows a clear interest in Ari and later initiates a sexual encounter with him.
 This affair continues for an unspecified length of time during which Ari and Tiina move in together and Hanna-Riikka confronts Ari with her suspicions of what is happening between him and Ilona.
 When these are confirmed Hanna-Rikka also confronts Ilona about her behaviour and is accused of being a hypocritical lesbian.
 When the Ilona and Ari decide to have one last episode of intercourse they are discovered by Stig who tells Tiina about the affair and Ari moves out.
 Riku offers him use of his couch much to Hanna-Riikka's displeasure.
 Meanwhile, Tiina discovers that she is pregnant and later gets a commitment from Ari to resume the relationship with the aim of being a responsible father to their child.